Summer classes offer Queens College students the unique opportunity to advance the pace along their degree track.

 These requirements are in addition to the standard eligibility requirements for the TAP program.

 Direct Loan eligibility for summer is based on your new FAFSA application for the current fiscal year.
 After you file the FAFSA and TAP applications, and you have cleared any problems and edits, a Direct Loan Request Form must be completed via CUNYfirst.
 See our Direct Loan web page or ask us about requirements for filing the direct loan master promissory note on the web before submitting the direct loan request.

-Students must be matriculated in a degree program and registered for at least 6 credits in Summer I /Summer II combined or Summer II only.
+Students must be matriculated in a degree program and registered for at least 6 credits in combined Summer I/Summer II or Summer II only.
 A 2.0 cumulative GPA is required for undergraduates after 30 credits; a 3.0 is required for graduate students.
 You can file the Direct Loan for summer starting in June.

 Percy E. Sutton SEEK program